AI Act ›

 So, what should you do now?
 You need to find out whether your organisation applies AI systems.

-You should start by mapping all assets in your organisation, checking whether they use AI and, if they do use AI, how they use it.
+You should start by mapping all assets in your organisation, checking whether they use an AI system and, if they do use AI, how they use it.
 This gives you the overview you need to understand your responsibilities under the AI Act and find out what actions you need to take to comply.

 If you already have an asset inventory from your GDPR compliance, you can reuse it.
 You simply start adding AI classifications and AI risk assessments to each relevant asset.
 This then becomes your foundation for compliance with the AI Act.